abcnorio/nspawn-aiml/Readme.md

 ### Prepare GPU

-We work with NVIDIA and to prepare entries below `/dev` for NVIDIA we use some script from [NVIDIA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#runfile-verifications) itself and extend it a little bit.
+Using a GPU, here NVIDIA, requires to prepare entries below `/dev`.
+For NVIDIA we use some script originally from [NVIDIA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#runfile-verifications) itself and extend it a little bit.
 AMD + Intel Arc users have to find equivalents for their GPUs.
 It is important to have all entries below `/dev`.

 ```bash